ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 ### Read counting on consensus peaks

 After identifying the consensus peaks, the next step is to count the reads on those peaks across all replicates for all conditions.
 First, all consensus peaks files are merged into a **single unique consensus BED file** that will contain the peaks detected in all conditions with [bedtools merge](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html).
 A matrix is then built with these BED and the BigWig files using [multiBigWigSummary](https://deeptools.readthedocs.io/en/develop/content/tools/multiBigwigSummary.html).
-Alternatively, if BAM are the preferred format, bedtools coverage or deepTools multicov would be the go-to option.
+Alternatively, if BAM is the preferred format, bedtools coverage or deepTools multicov would be the go-to option.
 This matrix serves as the foundation for downstream statistical testing and differential enrichment analysis.

 ## Biological Interpretation